-Lenders will always contact you in writing with a demand for payment, but it is always worth noting that there are various steps you can take to help your situation.
+Lenders will always contact you in writing with a demand for payment, but it is always worth noting that there are various steps your lender should take before there is any risk of repossession:

-This is always the last resort and lenders will often try to work with you to resolve the issue before it comes to this.
+This last step is always the final resort and lenders will often try to work with you to resolve the issue before it comes to this.

 The rental equivalent of repossession is seeking possession.

 This is a set procedure that the landlord must follow.
 It begins with them writing to you informing you of when they would like you to move out of the property.
 If you refuse to leave on the date given then the landlord can take you to court to reclaim the lost rent and seek a possession order and warrant of possession.
 This allows the court to use bailiffs to force the eviction.

 How Can I Get Help With My Mortgage or Rent Arrears?

 The prospect of losing your home, whether a property you own or rent, can be a frightening one.

 If you have a combination of secured and unsecured debts and live in England, Wales or Northern Ireland, then applying for an IVA may reduce your monthly outgoings enough to cope with your secured debt repayments.